I have an irritable uterus.

 Braxton Hicks: are irregular and infrequent.
 They’re usually pretty short (15-30 seconds).
 They do not increase in frequency, become regular or increase in duration and intensity.
 They should go away if you drink water, rest or change positions.

 True Contractions: are regular and frequent.
 They are longer than Braxton Hicks (30-80 seconds) and will increase in intensity.
-True contractions feel more like menstrual cramps rather than just a tightening of the belly and they will not go away with water or a change of position.
+Real contractions feel more like menstrual cramps rather than just a tightening of the belly, and they will not go away with water or a change of position.

 The general rule of thumb is if you have more than four Braxton Hicks in an hour to call your doctor just to on the safe side.

 When Braxton Hicks go bad

 Remember that irritable uterus I mentioned?
 Well, here’s the extreme case of what can happen when you have too many Braxton Hicks.

 With my first pregnancy, I had frequent Braxton Hicks but was able to go about my normal routine if a bit slower than usual.
 I delivered my daughter two days before her due date.

 With my second pregnancy, I started getting Braxton Hicks at about 16 weeks.
 By about 26 weeks I was getting Braxton Hicks anytime I did anything physical, and they would only stop if I stopped moving and sat down.